-An individual to whom R.I.
-Gen. Laws § 44-30-1.1 applies is entitled to have the profits or gains arising from the publication, production, or sale of a work or works be taken as a modification reducing federal adjusted gross income (AGI) for the purposes of computing the personal income tax (R.I.
-Gen. Laws Chapter 44-30).
-The tax modification is available to artists, writers and composers that reside and derive income within designated economic development zones in Providence, Pawtucket, Woonsocket, Warwick, Westerly, Newport, Tiverton, Little Compton, and Warren.
-Taxpayers claiming this modification must submit a schedule showing the source and amount of income claimed to be exempt.
+An individual to whom this exemption applies is entitled to have the profits or gains arising from the publication, production, or sale of a work or works be taken as a modification reducing federal adjusted gross income (AGI) for the purposes of computing the personal income tax.4 The tax modification is available to artists, writers and composers that reside and derive income within designated economic development zones in Providence, Pawtucket, Woonsocket, Warwick, Westerly, Newport, Tiverton, Little Compton, and Warren.5 Taxpayers claiming this modification must submit a schedule showing the source and amount of income claimed to be exempt.6

 A work is defined in R.I.
-Gen. Laws § 44-30-1.1(a) "an original and creative work whether written, composed, created or executed" that falls into one of the following categories: (1) a book or other writing; (2) a play or the performance of said play; (3) a musical composition or the performance of said composition; (4) a painting or other like picture; (5) a sculpture; (6) traditional and fine crafts; (7) the creation of a film or the acting of said film; or (8) the creation of a dance or the performance of said dance.
+Gen. Laws § 44-30-1.1(a) as "an original and creative work whether written, composed, created or executed" that falls into one of the following categories: (1) a book or other writing; (2) a play or the performance of said play; (3) a musical composition or the performance of said composition; (4) a painting or other like picture; (5) a sculpture; (6) traditional and fine crafts; (7) the creation of a film or the acting of said film; or (8) the creation of a dance or the performance of said dance.

-&lt;sup>3 While R.I.
-Gen. Laws § 44-30-1.1 is titled "Exemption from Tax for Writers, Composers, and Artists" [emphasis added], the text of the section describes this tax benefit as a modification, or reduction to a taxpayer's Rhode Island adjusted gross income, rather than an exemption, a provision designating that a certain portion of a taxpayer's income shall not be subject to tax.
-This report refers to the tax benefit program either by its full statutory title of "Exemption from Tax for Writers, Composers, and Artists" or informally as simply a "modification."
+4 While R.I.
+Gen. Laws § 44-30-1.1 is titled "Exemption from Tax for Writers, Composers, and Artists" [emphasis added], the text of the section describes this tax benefit as a modification, or reduction to a taxpayer's Rhode Island AGI, rather than an exemption, which is a provision designating that a certain portion of a taxpayer's income shall not be subject to tax.
+This report refers to the tax benefit program as the "artist modification."

-&lt;sup>4 See Appendix A for the definition of Economic Development Zones according to R.I.
+5 See Appendix A for the definition of Economic Development Zones according to R.I.
 Gen Laws § 44-30-1.1(a) through § 44-30-1.1(b).

-&lt;sup>5 See Appendix B for an excerpt of the RI 1040 instructions form related to the Exemption from Tax for Writers, Composers and Artists.
+6 See Appendix B for an excerpt of the RI 1040 instructions form related to the Exemption from Tax for Writers, Composers and Artists.

-The "Exemption from Sales Tax for Sales by Writers, Composers and Artists" per R.I.
-Gen. Laws § 44-18-30B and the "Exemption from Tax for Writers, Composers and Artists" were established by R.I.
+The Exemption from Sales Tax for Sales by Writers, Composers and Artists per R.I.
+Gen. Laws § 44-18-30B and the Exemption from Tax for Writers, Composers and Artists were established by R.I.
 Pub.
 Laws 1996, ch.
 432, § 1.
 While historically linked, the two tax benefit programs have diverged over time.
-Originally, eligibility criteria of both programs were narrowly defined to include only residents of selected zones within the city of Providence.
+Originally, eligibility criteria of both programs were narrowly defined to include only residents of selected zones within the City of Providence.
 Over time, various zones in cities and towns throughout the state were added.
 Between 1996 and 2013, geographic eligibility for both the sales tax and personal income tax exemption programs expanded in unison; bills submitted to expand to include new zones in new municipalities typically made identical revisions to both statutes.
 In 2013, the programs diverged when R.I.
 Pub.
 Laws 2013, ch.
 144, art.
-9, § 15 expanded the "Exemption from Sales Tax for Sales by Writers, Composers and Artists" to the entire state, but no such modification was made to the "Exemption from Tax for Writers, Composers and Artists".
+9, § 15 expanded the sales tax exemption to the entire state, but no such change was made to the artist modification.